overtrue/pinyin/README.md

 }
 ```

-2.download source file `src/Pinyin.php` and include it.
+2. download source file `src/Pinyin.php` and include it.

 # Usage